 - very old Madeira: decanting for 4 hours – 1 day

-One can determine a quality level by taking in account three items:
+One can determine the quality level by taking in account three items:

 - Balance: is every part of the wine equal to others, or is there something dominating